 “Must” or “may”?
-Is a professional college required to forward an application for review to a college’s complaints review committee?
+Is a professional college required to forward an application for review to a college’s complaint review committee?
 This was an issue that emerged during an investigation of a complaint about a health professions college.

 The question became one of interpretation.
 The college’s reading of the Health Professions Act was that a hearings director “may” deny a request for review.
 This allowed the hearings director to act as a gatekeeper, while ensuring complainants meet certain requirements included in their requests for review.
-In effect, the hearings director decided which requests for review would be considered by the complaints review committee – or which requests would not.
+In effect, the hearings director decided which requests for review would be considered by the complaint review committee – or which requests would not.

 The Ombudsman met with the college to discuss the issue.
-The college’s hearings director has now been forwarding complaints to the complaints review committee, and we continue to work with the college as it implements this recommendation.
+The college’s hearings director has now been forwarding complaints to the complaint review committee, and we continue to work with the college as it implements this recommendation.

 How is this fair for Albertans?

 Albertans have a legal right to ask for a review of an administrative decision.
 Our investigation showed that, sometimes, the interpretation of a law can result in that right being undermined.
 In fact, a person’s complaint review request must be considered by the proper body, armed with the legal right to decide whether to review or not.